chpc-tech-eval/scc/README.md

 # CHPC Student Cluster Competition Tutorials

-This repository contains the ground truth of information that needs to be covered by the tutorials of the Student Cluster Competition.
+This repository contains the information that will be covered by the tutorials of the Student Cluster Competition.

 ## Table of Contents